 Doctor Stein has the battle cry of "I am going to dissect you!" before he starts to fight.
 It's not just based for his fights alone, though he has said it to Crona and Medusa (who he might want to do even more with...or not.Either way, she'd probably like it.), and in the anime, Marie, he has also dissected his best friend repeatedly for years without him noticing, and wants to dissect the boss's son.
 He also dissected an endangered bird in his homeroom class.
 For his own amusement.
 All of this seems to have even caused a Running Gag amongst the fans.
 "For Science!" for Stein isn't a motivation so much as it is a cover.
 Flashbacks to his childhood reveal that he's actually more of a latent serial killer who has channeled his compulsion to dissect things towards positive ends.

 Arachne's creation of the Demon Weapons suggests this.
 We're not given an explanation why she put Eibon's work into practice, only that she did so.
 If Medusa does have a masterplan to deal with the Kishin, her enjoyment of her methods - and justification to Stein - rather suggests she is in part doing stuff for the scientific hell of it.

 Lloyd in Code Geass, so much.
 When he gets the chance, he even asks "I wonder if you'd let me analyze that Geass...
 For Science, of course."
-The trope is subverted, in that it is explained that he uses the "For Science" mentality to avoid the emotional stress of losing friends, and in a later episode what he says to Nina implies that it's also so that he won't feel the responsibility for making weapons that kill a lot of people.
+Turns out he uses the "For Science" mentality to avoid the emotional stress of losing friends, and in a later episode what he says to Nina implies that it's also so that he won't feel the responsibility for making weapons that kill a lot of people.